 - Strategic use of debt.
 Some argue that Americans focus too much on paying down their mortgages rather than adding to their retirement accounts.
-A 30-year fixed mortgage with a lower monthly cost can allow you to save more for retirement.
+A 30-year fixed mortgage with a smaller monthly payment can allow you to save more for retirement.

 - More total interest paid.
-A 30-year term means you’ll pay more overall in interest compared with what you’d pay with a shorter-term loan.
+Stretching out repayment to a 30-year term means you pay more overall in interest than you would with a shorter-term loan.

 30-year fixed mortgage vs. 15-year fixed mortgage